ChrisHirsch/kuberhealthy-storage-check/README.md

 1. Looks for old storage check job, storage init job, and PVC belonging to this check and cleans them up.
 2. Creates a PVC in the namespace and waits for the PVC to be ready.
 3. Creates a storage init configuration, applies it to the namespace, and waits for the storage init job to come up and initialize the PVC with known data.
 4. Determine which nodes in the cluster are going to run the storage check by auto-discovery or a list supplied nodes via the `CHECK_STORAGE_IGNORED_CHECK_NODES` and `CHECK_STORAGE_ALLOWED_CHECK_NODES` environment variables.
+Nodes with taints will not be included unless the toleration is configured in `CHECK_TOLERATIONS`.
 5. For each node that needs a check, creates a storage check configuration, applies it to the namespace, and waits for the storage check job to start and validate the contents of storage on each desired node.
 6. Tear everything down once completed.